bearfighting/schema-transformation-toolkit/docs/development/capabilities-and-loss.md

 - unsupported
 - intentionally deferred

-### Suggested Capability Axes
+## Suggested Capability Axes

-The exact matrix can evolve, but current review should think in these semantic groups:
+Review should keep using semantic axes such as:

 - scalar families
 - literal values